Offline mode

 8. Are multiple STDs harder to treat?

-Bacterial infections like chlamydia and gonorrhea are often treated together with coordinated antibiotics.
-Viral infections like herpes or HIV require management, not cure, but having more than one infection does not automatically mean worse outcomes, especially when caught early.
+Coordinated antibiotics are often used to treat bacterial infections like chlamydia and gonorrhea at the same time.
+Managing viral infections like herpes or HIV is important, but having more than one infection doesn't always mean worse outcomes, especially if they're caught early.

 9. Should I test for everything, even if I feel fine?